Jacksonx28/Jacksonx28/README.md

 Hi i'm Jackson
 Junior front-end dev
-looking to link. uo with like minds.
+looking to link up with like minds.
 Contact on @kingjackson_eth in twitter.